francisstephan/hebrew_seed/README.md

 - using Reasonml : https://github.com/francisstephan/hebrewscript

-The Seed framework is implemented in lib.rs, which closely follows the elm language model (see the elm version for a precise comparison).
+The Seed framework is implemented in lib.rs, which closely follows the elm language model (see the elm version for a comparison).

 The "tohebrew.rs" module demonstratezs the possibility to use functional programming with rust.